govindrai/phase-0-handbook/feedback.md

 ###Submitting Feedback

 You must complete feedback using the [Feedback App](https://feedback.devbootcamp.com/) for every pairing session (GPS and Peer Pairing) you complete.
-Giving feedback is a mandatory aspect of Phase 0 and you will be asked to track your participation in an assignment in Canvas.

 Please watch this [Engineering Empathy Video on Feedback](https://vimeo.com/99780302) prior to giving feedback for the first time for some guidelines.
 Writing good feedback is challenging and time consuming, but, it is important to make sure you are writing feedback that will help your pair grow as a partner and as a programmer.